ruggeryiury/path-js/README.md

 # Directory methods

 These methods are meant to manipulate directories or contents inside of them.
+Some of them has synchronous and asynchonous versions of the same method.

 ## `Path.createFileOnDir()` | `Path.createFileOnDirSync()`